 - The annual Personal Review and Development Plan (PRDP) is a process which involves a conversation between you and your manager, focusing on your previous year's work, plans and objectives for the forthcoming year, and includes the preparation of your individual development plan.

-- You may also wish to view our Financial benefits for information on study loans and our Time away benefits for details of the study leave available.
+- You may also wish to view information on study loans and our time away benefits for details of the study leave available.

 Extra curricular activities

 - The College offers you a selection of evening classes.
 Choose from topics such as learning a new language, creative writing, music technology, photography, opera appreciation and many more.
 View the classes on offer.

 As a member of staff you are automatically registered with the Library.
 Your College ID card is your library card - use it to swipe into the library, borrow books and operate the printer-copiers.
 If you have not received a College ID card bring your staff contract, letter of appointment or letter from Imperial College London department to the Welcome Desk in the Central Library or to your home campus library.
 For further information visit the Library Services' website.